zackaira/Blockons/readme.txt

 Contact us if you have any ideas of cool website features to add.

-## Fast & Intuitive

-Blockons is built to be a fast & lightweight, and easy to work with, for building your WordPress and WooCommerce website.

-Blockons is built with the latest methods and technologies for creating blocks for the WordPress block editor...
-It's built the WordPress way, so it's fast and offers very powerful and advanced blocks.

-We'd even bet our editor blocks are a lot more customizable than other block plugins out there.

-= We're concerned about bloat code! =

-Blockons is built with the newest methods (and technologies) for building WordPress blocks...
-Meaning it doesn't have old deprecated ways of adding blocks like when the new WordPress editor first got added, it's reached an established way of building blocks, and that's the way we're doing it!

 ## We're here to help!

 We want to offer the best plugin out there, and the best support...
 Bugs do happen, so please forgive us, but if you find a bug or anything not working as you need then please [reach out to us](https://blockons.com/go/contact/) to help.

+= Fast & Intuitive =

+Blockons is built to be a fast & lightweight, and easy to work with, for building your WordPress and WooCommerce website.

+Blockons blocks are built with the latest methods and technologies for creating gutenberg blocks for the WordPress block editor...
+Our editor blocks are built the WordPress way, so it's super fast and offers very powerful and advanced editor blocks.

+We'd even bet our gutenberg editor blocks are a lot more customizable than other block plugins out there.

+= We're concerned about bloat code! =

+Blockons blocks are built with the newest methods (and technologies) for building WordPress editor blocks...
+Meaning it doesn't have old deprecated ways of adding blocks like when the new WordPress (or Gutenberg) editor first got added, it's reached an established way of building blocks, and that's the way we're doing it!

 = Translations =